akahu-io/akahu-sdk-js/docs/classes/AkahuClient.md

 - [AkahuErrorResponse](AkahuErrorResponse.md) When an error response is returned from the API
 - [AxiosError](https://github.com/axios/axios/blob/v0.21.1/index.d.ts#L85) when an error
-   occurred during the request process, but no response was recieved (i.e. due to network issues).
+   occurred during the request process, but no response was received (i.e. due to network issues).

 ## Table of contents